marcojob/people_guidance/README.md

 </center>

 ## System Overview
 EGS is a guidance system aimed at visually impaired individuals.
 It is meant to compliment the capabilities of the traditional white cane.
 It can provide earlier warnings, which allow the user to navigate more safely in potentially challenging situations.
-Moreover, our system can offer warnings for obstacles above waist height, which are difficult to detect using a white cane.
+Moreover, our system can offer warnings for obstacles above waist height, which are difficult to detect using a white cane. **However, it is important to note that this system is still in early development and should only be tested in controlled environments.**
 The system is designed to be highly modular.
 In its current state the following modules are used by default:
 - [Drivers Module](/people_guidance/modules/drivers_module): Interfaces with the hardware
 - [Feature Tracking Module](/people_guidance/modules/feature_tracking_module): Visual Odometry